-If a student feels that s/he is being bullied, it is important to tell a trusted adult, a parent, teacher, counselor, principal, or nurse, who can help him/her.
+If a student feels that they are being bullied, it is important to tell a trusted adult, a parent, teacher, counselor, principal, or nurse, who can help them.

-JGMS Response to Bullying & Harassment
+IGMS Response to Bullying & Harassment

 Bullying incidents at John Glenn Middle School are considered a Category B offense to the Student Code of Conduct and will be disciplined accordingly.
 In addition to disciplinary consequences, a student found responsible for malicious teasing, bullying or harassment may be required to meet with a school counselor for a number of sessions deemed appropriate by the administration.
 These sessions may consist of individual or group sessions.